Elvis Scottish Heritage – Scottish Ancestry of Elvis Presley

 Gladys had black hair and dark eyes.
 As a youth she liked to play basketball.
 She also loved music and dancing.
 Vernon was tall and fair haired.
 He, too, liked music and had a good singing voice.
 He also enjoyed working on cars.
 In Tupelo, Mississippi they met and fell in love.
 They eloped on June 17, 1933 and married in Ponotoc County.
 Their son Elvis, destined for fame, and his stillborn twin Jessie were born January 8, 1935 at home in Tupelo.
 Analysis of the Elvis Name Various authors have researched Elvis’ genealogy to varying degrees of accuracy.
 Although an official genealogy has not yet been completed by Graceland Archives, there is evidence that Elvis’ ancestry is from several countries.
 His heritage includes Welsh, English, Scottish, Irish, French, Dutch, German & Cherokee ancestry

-Elvis Presley’s Scottish Ancestry: Allan spent six years researching the Scottish ancestry of Elvis Presley and traced the family to an Andrew Presley who married Elsbeth Leg August 27th 1713 at the Lonmay Church in Aberdeenshire.
+Elvis Scottish ancestry was traced to Andrew Presley who married Elsbeth Leg August 27th 1713 at the Lonmay Church in Aberdeenshire.
 It was Andrew’s son, also called Andrew, who was forced to flee Scotland in 1745 at the time of the Jacobite Rebellion and went to the Americas to settle in South Carolina.
 It is Andrew Presley who was Elvis Presley’s long lost relative.
 Public records prior to 1700 are very had to find so it was not possible to trace the Presley’s back any further.
-Allan has speculated that going way back in time Elvis original ancestors were probably Vikings, particularly in that area of Scotland where there were many Viking raids and settlements established.
+It is speculated that going back further Elvis original ancestors were probably Vikings, particularly in that area of Scotland